EORI vs VAT Numbers

 VAT numbers, by contrast, appear on sales invoices, purchase records, and VAT returns filed with HMRC quarterly.
 A business may hold both identifiers simultaneously—they are not mutually exclusive.

 Practical Example: A Thames Valley manufacturer exporting components to Germany requires an EORI number to clear customs at the point of export.
-If the business is also VAT-registered (turnover exceeds £85,000), it must also quote its VAT number on invoices to EU customers, though this is increasingly irrelevant for VAT purposes post-Brexit.
+If the business is also VAT-registered (turnover exceeds request a quote), it must also quote its VAT number on invoices to EU customers, though this is increasingly irrelevant for VAT purposes post-Brexit.

 EORI is mandatory if you: